 HWB-NMR is the UK's largest NMR facility, providing academic and industrial users with open access to seven NMR spectrometers operating at 500-900 MHz, six cryogenic probes, and high-throughput autosamplers.

-HWB-NMR Annual User Meeting: Friday 8 November 2013, preceded by a meeting of the external advisors on Thurs 7 Nov 5-7pm.
+HWB-NMR Annual User Meeting held Friday 8 November 2013, preceded by a meeting of the external advisors on Thurs 7 Nov 5-7pm.
 Programme here.
-All welcome!

 The Wellcome Trust has funded 5 years of free access to the 900 MHz spectrometer (incl. equipment upgrade) for users based in the UK and Brazil, China, and South Africa from Dec 2012.